RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step1.md

 ## Create Public and Private Key

-For generating the public and private key that will be used to ssh to the compute instance, execute:
+For generating the public and private key that will be used to ssh to the compute instance, execute (remember to use ***/root/keys/lab***):

 `ssh-keygen -t rsa`{{execute}}